tc39/notes/meetings/2018-07/july-25.md

 BE: I agree, separating from pipeline is a good approach, but we should be careful about "horse before the cart".
 We should be super careful about adding new syntax.
 It doesn't say we shouldn't do pipelines; it seems to me that we should just make this a dependency on pipelines.

-DR: I've enjoyed using this feature in other languages.
+DRR: I've enjoyed using this feature in other languages.
 It may be helpful to come up with more examples where this feature is useful; we can take that offline.

 WH: I'm kinda on the fence about this.
 When the other arguments were delayed, the garden path problem was overwhelming.
 With eager evaluation, this is better than what the proposal used to be.
 However, I haven't convinced myself that the syntax is workable due to unwelcome interactions with the async arrow function cover grammar.